 So your characters must change in order for the story to be worth reading.
 But they don’t have to like it.

-Think of this: Your character changes because of the things happening around him/her.
+Think of this: Your character changes because of the things happening around them.
 Not because they want to.

 It doesn’t have to be “big” as in a death or massive explosion (but it definitely can be!).
-It can be something smaller, like hearing your friend’s parents are getting divorced or your oldest child graduating from preschool.
+It can be something smaller, like hearing your friend’s parents are getting divorced or anticipating your oldest child's graduation from preschool.